Jamie Kane: History

 The BBC commissioned development of the game in February 2004, shortly before the publication of the independent report by Philip Graf on the BBC's practice in May 2010, which saw the BBC cease its involvement in online fantasy football and surfing stories.
 The game was initially scheduled for release in early 2005.

 For 10 months the BBC worked with outside contractors Preloaded, creator of the various mini-games and puzzles in the game, and Creative Virtual, a specialist in artificial intelligence on-line chat robot technology, to create the game, at a cost of more than £250,000.

-On 11 May 2005 the BBC publicly announced that it was calling for beta testers, a move that some alternate reality game commentators considered to be unusually straightforward and open for the world of alternate reality gaming.
+On 11 May 2005, the BBC publicly announced that it was calling for beta testers, a move that some alternate reality game commentators considered to be unusually straightforward and open for the world of alternate reality gaming.
 According to a Preloaded spokesman, this call for testers engendered a response and the game was "tested on hundreds of teenagers".

 The game was finally launched on 5 August 2005.
 The launch incurred some teething troubles, with reports from players that they could not sign into the web site.
 Other players commented on the quality of the chat robots, and their inability to respond meaningfully to comments made by players that addressed the central theme of the game.

-On 13 August 2005 the game incurred further controversy when the original entry about "Jamie Kane" in English Wikipedia reported the fictional biography of the game's central character as if it were fact.
+On 13 August 2005, the game incurred further controversy when the original entry about "Jamie Kane" in the English Wikipedia reported the fictional biography of the game's main character as if it were real.
 Questions were asked about the possibility that the article had been written by someone within the BBC itself with the intention of promoting the game.
 Rob Cooper responded for the BBC saying that "the BBC would never use Wikipedia as a marketing tool."

 The new television series of Doctor Who features a series of interlinked websites which are tied into the official Jamie Kane Website.
-The site can be accessed by following a series of links set out from the page of Deffry Vale High School which launched on 29 April 2006 to coincide with the broadcast of School Reunion.
+The site can be accessed by following a series of links set out from the page of Deffry Vale High School, which launched on 29 April 2006 to coincide with the broadcast of School Reunion.